e-Seminar for Property Owners

 - Provide general guidance

-The "e-Seminar for Property Owners" is intended to give general guidance and cannot address complexities peculiar to special circumstances.
-For any specific technical problems you should get assistance from professional accountants/legal advisors.
+The "e-Seminar for Property Owners" is intended to give general guidance only.
+For any specific technical issues, you should seek assistance from professional accountants/legal advisors.